 Dubai is famous across the globe, and that’s no surprise considering what it has to offer to its visitors.
 Here is a complete travel guide to Dubai written by Meghna and Pushkaraj, Indian expats based in Dubai, who share their travels on Trailing Abroad.
 This guide is part of the free travel guides series on this blog.
-A local’s guide to Dubai includes the famous attractions in Dubai, off the beaten path things to see and do here, where to eat and where to stay in Dubai, and some travel tips for Dubai.
+This local’s guide to Dubai includes the famous attractions in Dubai, off the beaten path things to see and do in Dubai, where to eat and where to stay in Dubai, and some travel tips for Dubai.
 Coming from locals, these are an excellent source for everyone interested in planning a trip to Dubai.
 So use this travel guide to Dubai when creating your travel itinerary!

-A local’s guide to Dubai
+The local’s guide to Dubai

 Located on the coast of the Persian Gulf, Dubai is the ideal Middle Eastern fantasy with a progressive and futuristic approach.
 Boasting of one of the busiest airports in the world, Dubai has been blessed with a strategic location and is a transit hub for travelers traversing the globe.
-In a span of less than 50 years, Dubai has made an impressive mark in the world and is constantly in the top five destinations frequented by tourists every year.
+In a span of fewer than 50 years, Dubai has made an impressive mark in the world and is constantly in the top five destinations frequented by tourists every year.

 Traditionally, an arid land with pearl diving and fishing as the predominant occupations, Dubai is now a business hub for multi-national companies and a hot spot for tourists.
 One of the striking things about this city is that it thrives despite its immense diversity and uses it to its advantage.
 A city which houses way more expatriates than locals (ratio being 8:1) is surprisingly safe, clean and relatively green as well!

 This tiny wonder is power packed and has a plethora to offer in terms of unique experiences and cultural exchange.
 Creative concepts and record-breaking abilities come naturally to this city which often aims to achieve the unthinkable.
-It is a city where flying cars, twisting towers and robot policemen are a reality!
+It is a city where flying cars, twisting towers, and robot policemen are a reality!
 So without much ado, let’s get to what you should cover during your visit to Dubai.